venn/blog/_posts/2014-05-20-breaking-into-data.md

 comments: true
 ---

-Recently someone I used to work with at 500px in my capacity as one of the two tech oriented C-levels reached out to meet for coffee.
+Recently someone I used to work with at 500px reached out to meet for coffee.
 His email wasn't specific about what he was hoping to get out of the conversation, so I figured he was probably looking to get some input as to where he should head after finishing his last year of University.

 After some confusion due to the fact that there are two Starbucks at "the corner of King and Peter" in Toronto, we got to talking.